Transport in Luxembourg: Railways

 Operated by Chemins de Fer Luxembourgeois (CFL), Luxembourg's railways form the backbone of the country's public transport network, linking the most important towns.
 The total length of operational (standard gauge) track is 274 km, though it was some 550 km at the end of the Second World War.
 There are regular services from Luxembourg City to Ettelbruck, Esch-sur-Alzette, Wasserbillig and Kleinbettingen while international routes extend to Trier, Koblenz, Brussels, Liège, Metz and Nancy.

 The railway network links into Belgium, Germany and France.
 Some of the cross-border services are run by CFL, others by SNCF, NMBS/SNCB and DB.

-There is now a frequent high-speed connection to Paris via the LGV Est line.
+A frequent high-speed connection to Paris via the LGV Est line opened in 2007.
 EuroCap-Rail is a proposed high-speed axis connecting Brussels, Luxembourg (city), and Strasbourg.